timkendrick/timkendrick.github.io/_posts/tips/2016-03-31-named-es6-arguments.md

 The destructuring assignment allows us to transparently access the properties of the "options" object in the function body as if they were real arguments.
 Pretty cool, huh?

-You can also combine this with normal positional arguments for situations when you have one or more required arguments followed by an "options" object for any extra parameters:
+You can also combine this with normal positional arguments for situations when you have one or more required arguments, followed by an "options" object for any extra parameters:

 ```javascript
 function greetUser(name, { exuberant=false }) {